HenryDavidZhu/MazeBattles.com/README.md

 MazeBattles.com is a site built with NodeJS and SocketIO where users race one-on-one against their friends to solve generated mazes as quickly as possible.
 Contributions are GREATLY WELCOMED.
 Issues that I currently face:
 - Make the generation of mazes faster.
 - Implement and algorithm that creates more complicated mazes.
-- Don't make people watch the generation of the maze (instead, implement a progress bar)
+- Don't make people watch the generation of the maze (instead, implement a progress bar).
 - Allow users to hold down a directional key to move multiple steps in the same direction.
+- UI improvements are greatly welcomed.

 ## Getting Started